qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 To allow vertical scaling, you need a StorageClass with [volume expansion enabled](https://docs.openshift.com/container-platform/4.15/storage/expanding-persistent-volumes.html).

-To allow backups and restores, your OpenShift cluster needs the [CSI snaphost controller](https://docs.openshift.com/container-platform/4.15/storage/container_storage_interface/persistent-storage-csi-snapshots.html), and you need to create a VolumeSnapshotClass.
+To allow backups and restores, your OpenShift cluster needs the [CSI snapshot controller](https://docs.openshift.com/container-platform/4.15/storage/container_storage_interface/persistent-storage-csi-snapshots.html), and you need to create a VolumeSnapshotClass.

 ![Scaleway](/documentation/cloud/cloud-providers/scaleway.jpg)